jstagge/paleoAPR/README.md

-# paleoAPR for R
+# paleoAPR: Monthly Streamflow Reconstructions Package for R

 [![DOI](https://zenodo.org/badge/102071023.svg)](https://zenodo.org/badge/latestdoi/102071023)

-This repository contains code for the paleoAPR application, designed for use in the R environment to generate monthly streamflow reconstructions from annual tree-ring chronologies.
+This repository contains code for the paleoAPR package, designed for use in the R environment to generate monthly streamflow reconstructions from annual tree-ring chronologies.

 ### Prerequisites